 Simple English definitions for legal terms

-Read a random definition: Motion to Dismiss
+Read a random definition: common area

 A notarial record is a book that a notary public uses to keep track of their official acts.
 It lists the date, time, and type of each act, as well as the type of document that was verified or acknowledged.
 The journal also includes the signature of each person whose signature was notarized, the method used to verify their identity, and the fee charged.
 This book is required by law in many states and can be used as evidence in court.